vinoaj/databricks-resources/fortnightly-updates/tmp.md

 ## 🏪 Databricks Marketplace

+- [▶️ Introduction to Databricks Marketplace](https://www.youtube.com/watch?v=PGgWOw7g0lM): a short primer on Databricks Marketplace by our partners Advancing Analytics

 As always, please let me know if you'd like to find out more about any of the announcements or use cases above 👆🏽